vijaylaxmipb/Giggles-Grins/README.md

 - **User Sign In and Sign Up**: Secure and easy-to-navigate user authentication process for signing in and up.
 - **Product Listings**:Categorized into filters like Age Group (0–12 months, 1–2 years), Gender (Boys, Girls), Clothing Type (Outerwear, Dresses).
 Grid layout with product images, names, prices, and quick-view options.
-- **product Details:**:High-quality images with zoom functionality and multiple angle views.Size charts, fabric details, and care instructions.
+- **product Details:**:High-quality images,fabric details, and care instructions.
 Call-to-action buttons like "Add to Cart".
 - **Search and Filter:**:Advanced search bar with real-time suggestions.Sorting options: popularity, new arrivals, and price (low-to-high or high-to-low).
 - **Cart and Checkout:**: Dynamic cart with options to adjust quantities and remove items.Checkout with  payment methods i.e.,credit.Guest checkout for ease and flexibility.
-- **User Accounts:**: Registration for personalized shopping experiences.View order history, save favorite items, and manage delivery addresses.
+- **User Accounts:**: Registration for personalized shopping experiences.View order history, and manage delivery addresses.
 - **Reviews and Ratings:**: Allow users to leave feedback for products.Display ratings and customer reviews on product pages.
 - **Profile Management**: A user dashboard for managing personal information, viewing, and other account-related functionalities.
 - **Download Invoice**: User can download invoice once the order is placed.